-In sections V.A.1. and 2. of this proposed rule, we discuss the background and overview of the home infusion therapy services benefit, as well as review the payment policies we finalized in the CY HH PPS final rule with comment period for the CY 2021 implementation (84 FR 60628).
-In section V.A.5. of this proposed rule, we propose technical regulations text changes to exclude home infusion therapy services from coverage under the Medicare home health benefit, as required by section 5012(c)(3) of the 21st Century Cures Act, which amended section 1861(m) of the Act.
-In section V.B. of this proposed rule, we discuss proposed requirements regarding enrollment standards for qualified home infusion therapy suppliers.
+In sections V.A.1. and V.A.2. of this rule, we discuss the background and overview of the home infusion therapy services benefit, as well as review the payment policies we finalized in the CY 2020 HH PPS final rule with comment period for the CY 2021 implementation (84 FR 60628).
+Sections V.A.3. and V.A.4. describe the payment categories and payment amounts for home infusion therapy services for CY 2021, as well as payment adjustments for CY 2021 home infusion therapy services.
+In section V.A.5. of this rule, we finalize technical regulations text changes to exclude home infusion therapy services from coverage under the Medicare home health benefit, as required by section 5012(c)(3) of the 21st Century Cures Act, which amended section 1861(m) of the Act.
+In section V.B. of this rule, we discuss the home infusion therapy supplier enrollment requirements.